lbl-srg/obc/specification/source/cdl.rst

 where ``<semantic information>`` is a place holder for the semantic information.

-The ``semantic`` annotation declared in the class definition should contain the ``metadataLanguageDefinition`` or the ``naturalLanguageDefinition`` for each of the languages used.
+The ``semantic`` annotation declared in the class definition shall optionally contain the ``metadataLanguageDefinition`` or the ``naturalLanguageDefinition`` for each of the languages used.
 The ``metadataLanguageDefinition`` and ``naturalLanguageDefinition`` are used to provide additional information about the different metadata languages and natural languages that are used throughout the class.
-The language definitions should contain information such as a short description of the language or the URL to the webpage of the language.
+The language definitions contain information such as a short description of the language or the URL to the webpage of the language.

 The optional ``metadataLanguageDefinition`` shall have the following syntax: